Skip to content

 Limitations

-- Not Editable: Placed assets are static.
-You cannot edit them within GraFx Studio.
-For example, if text is saved as a PDF asset, you won’t be able to create a text variable to dynamically alter the text content.
+For example, if text is saved as a PDF asset, you cannot create a text variable to dynamically alter the text content

 Compatibility